 It's no secret that SEOs face many challenges, as evidenced by our "The State of Enterprise SEO" survey.
 As a member of our Professional Services team, I know first-hand of the teams that struggle with everything from resource allocation to prioritization of tasks after an SEO audit.

-In order to reduce the overall impact, our team developed what we refer to as "Micro Audits", or small SEO site audits to assist teams in identifying core issues, responding to these issues before they happen, and helping to minimize present and future risk.
+In order to reduce the overall impact, our team developed what we refer to as "Micro Audits", or quick SEO site audits to assist teams in identifying core issues, responding to these issues before they happen, and helping to minimize present and future risk.

 These fast and easy website audits are game-changers for our clients as they receive a detailed explanation of issues and how to fix them.
 This saves tremendous amounts of time and lets enterprise SEOs and digital marketers focus their resources on sections of their site that drive the most organic traffic and therefore value for their business.